 Council is made up of twelve Councillors and the Mayor.
 The twelve Councillors each represent one of the four Wards that make up Willoughby, while the Mayor represents all the Wards.
 Councillors are voted in by the local community every four years to represent them on local public issues.

-The last Council elections were held in September 2012.
-The Mayor was popularly elected by the voters for a four-year term.
+The last Council elections were held in September 2017.
+The Mayor was popularly elected by the voters for a three-year term.
 The Deputy-Mayor is elected every twelve months by the Councillors.

 Councillors are not paid for the job that they do; many Councillors have a full-time job on top of being an elected member.
 However, they do receive an allowance.
 The allowance amount is determined each year by Councillors, though it must be between the limits set by the Local Government Remuneration Tribunal.

 Do you want to use our mobile site?